rajsaurav/Marketing-Analysis-in-Food-and-Beverage-Industry/README.md

 Their Marketing team is responsible for increasing brand awareness, market share, and product development.
 They conducted a survey in those 10 cities and received results from 10k respondents.
 A marketing data analyst is tasked to convert these survey results to meaningful insights which the team can use to drive actions.

+# Objective of the Project

+- To help the German beverage company to establish itself in the Indian Market through various Makreting Strategies
+- To acquire insights regarding demography, consumer, market trends and product to understand the situation of Food and Beverage Indusry in India
+- To create clear and compelling visualizations that highlight the most important insights for the Chief Marketing Officer at AtliQ CodeX
+- To provide ideas and advice that will help the organization establish a growth strategy that will be successful.

 # Report

 ## Main Dashboard Page